veronika-matuskova/book-manager/docs/FEATURES_SUMMARY.md

 **State Transitions:**
 - New book → "To Read" (progress = 0)
 - "To Read" → "Read": progress = 100%, user confirms via pop-up, reading_count increments (logged in reading_count_logs table)
-- "Read" → "To Read"/"Currently Reading": pop-up validation, preserves original dates/progress (detailed behavior in TODO)
+- "Read" → "To Read"/"Currently Reading": pop-up asks "Are you starting a new reading session?" with "Yes" and "Cancel" options.
+If "Yes": preserves original dates/progress, allows new input.
+If "Cancel": no changes.
 - "Currently Reading" → "Read": progress = 100%, user confirms via pop-up, reading_count increments (logged in reading_count_logs table)
 - Progress field: required, default 0 when book added, automatically 100 when status is "read"